PyRepair/maniple/training-data/summarize-experiment-v2/matplotlib/17/test_info_response_1.md

-The original error messages mention that a RuntimeWarning related to overflow was encountered in scalar subtract and scalar absolute:

-    * In the case "clim = (-20000, 20000)", it stated:
-      `E       RuntimeWarning: overflow encountered in scalar subtract` "lib/matplotlib/transforms.py:2799: RuntimeWarning"

-    * In the case "clim = (-32768, 0)", it stated:
-      `E       RuntimeWarning: overflow encountered in scalar absolute` "lib/matplotlib/transforms.py:2794: RuntimeWarning"

-Here's a simplified version of the error messages that points to the source of the problem:

-    * The "clim = (-20000, 20000)" case had the warning about overflow during scalar subtraction.

-    * The "clim = (-32768, 0)" case had the warning about overflow during scalar absolute.
+The failing test `test_colorbar_int` calls a function `nonsingular()` that returns floating-point numbers.
+The `nonsingular` function checks if either `vmin` or `vmax` is not a finite number, and then returns values between `-expander` and `expander`.
+However, the code contains a subtle bug in the condition when `maxabsvalue` being smaller than a specific value caused a `RuntimeWarning: overflow encountered in scalar subtract` and `RuntimeWarning: overflow encountered in scalar absolute`.
+This is because of the subtraction and absolute functions that exceed the available numerical range and thus result in an overflow.
+A possible fix for the issue would require code changes within the `nonsingular` function to handle these edge cases such that the result does not overflow.